Writing a blog post is not simply writing a blog post.

 Project Management Tool: Asana

 I use Asana for professional stuff like blogging and self-publishing.
 Where I include all the steps required when publishing a new blog post.
 The to-do lists in Asana are more comprehensive with links to KWFinder, screenshots of the keyword research and many subtasks.
+Do check out the beginner’s guide to using Asana!

 So do explore and try out the various tools.
 Then, use the project management tool that fits your needs.